Couples today are inundated with digital noise, making the tactile experience of a physical brochure a powerful differentiator.

 3. Inkless Debossing

-This technique emphasizes the premium feel of the material itself.
+Overall, this technique emphasizes the premium feel of the material itself.
 It works exceptionally well for logos or monograms on the cover of a venue brochure.

 4. Vellum